jlucasmckay/jlucasmckay.github.io.v0/courses/2021/timeseries1/index.md

     1. Building ARIMA models
     1. Covariance structures in longitudinal studies
     1. Mid-semester project 2: ARIMA approach for prediction of avian influenza H5N1 outbreaks [Kane](references/Kane.pdf) in a publicly-available dataset.
 Mid-semester project 1 will be scored based on performance vs. Dr. McKay's implementation.
 1. Final project: detection of tremulous freezing episodes in unpublished kinematic data of PD patients annotated by clinical collaborators.
+    1. Two lectures will cover clinical and practical aspects of Parkinson's disease.
+    1. In year 1 of the class, the final project will be scored based on reconstruction of expert labels (start and stop of FOG episodes) provided by a clinical collaborator.
 One approach is that provided by [Moore](references/Moore.pdf).
-In year 1 of the class, the final project will be scored based on reconstruction of expert labels provided by a clinical collaborator.
+In later years, the final project will build upon the work of previous cohorts and will identify kinematic features associated with medication state during testing (OFF and ON medication for most participants) and aspects of disease phenotype.